 By Chad DelMain

 Starting earlier this year, Google began experimenting with a new format for local pack results.
-And within the past month or so, it’s been made live for all Google users.
+And within the past month or so, it’s gone live for all Google users.

 Let’s compare local search results for the phrase: seattle personal injury attorney.

-There’s no official name for the new local pack, but you’ll often see it referred to as following: “Snack Pack”, “Local Snack Pack”, “Local 3 Stack”, or “Local Stack.”
+There’s no official name for the new local pack, but you’ll often see it referred to as: “Snack Pack”, “Local Snack Pack”, “Local 3 Stack”, or “Local Stack.”

 Now that the dust has settled a bit, experts have begun writing about their findings, explaining what the new Snack Pack means to you, and how it will affect the future of local search.